Committee (1st Day)

 The Department for Work and Pensions’ arm’s-length bodies are required to produce corporate strategies covering a forward period of three years.
 Corporate strategies must incorporate a detailed business plan for the first year.
 The business plan is then updated annually and discussed with the sponsor department before sign-off by the body’s board.
 Corporate strategies and annual business plans are published and placed in the Library of both Houses.
 These requirements reflect Her Majesty’s Treasury guidance that applies to all arm’s-length bodies across government.
 As for other Department for Work and Pensions-sponsored bodies, these requirements will be written into the framework document that will be developed in the run-up to launch and agreed with the chief executive officer of the body.
 It will be reviewed regularly thereafter and will be published by the body.

 The other requirements specified in Amendment 1 would make it necessary for the body to carry out a comprehensive assessment of consumer need to inform its business plans, and to consult on its business plans.
 I agree it is important for the single financial guidance body’s plans and activities to be informed by robust data, and information about its customers and their needs.
 There will also be aspects of the body’s work on which consultation will be helpful.
 Indeed, existing services have been developed and evolved based on data, research and consultation.
-We will ensure that this intelligence and experience is not lost in the transition.
+We will ensure that this intelligence and experience are not lost in the transition.

 As part of its functions, the body will liaise with stakeholders at strategic and operational levels all the time.
 This will include partners across the financial services industry, the devolved authorities and the public and voluntary sectors, informing the body’s thinking as it puts its plans together.
 The existing services regularly consult on matters which seek to assess consumer need without a statutory requirement to consult; for example, this week MAS published a consultation on debt advice commissioning.
 The body will work in a complex landscape.
 Without consultation on its plans and assessment of consumer needs, it would be failing in its objectives, set out in Clause 2(8), if it did not continuously assess the needs of the public and consult widely on its activities.